Calvert Hall College High School: Academics

 Students at Calvert Hall experience a college preparatory curriculum, operating on a cascading six-day schedule.
 The schedule is fit with individual learning opportunities, during which students can choose to eat lunch, study, or meet with an available teacher.
 The free periods provide flexibility and allow students to develop effective time management skills.
 In addition, Calvert Hall uses a team teaching philosophy and a lecture-seminar format to mimic a university lecture system.
 Lectures are held in lecture halls that are equipped with multimedia presentation capabilities while seminars take place in classrooms centered on student learning.

 Students are required to take four years of English, Social Studies, and Religion; three years of Mathematics and a Laboratory Science; and two years of Foreign Language and Physical Education/Health.
 Freshmen must take a year of Computer Applications while Sophomores are required to take a Fine Art.
 Electives, which include Introduction to Engineering, Forensic Science, and Personal Finance among others, are offered in all departments.
 A total of four elective units are a graduation requirement.

 The school offers honors courses in most subjects and over twenty Advanced Placement classes.
 Students who score well on their entrance test and display an outstanding application are invited to interview for the McMullen Scholars Program, which " focuses on an appreciation of the Humanities as a basis for a Christian humanist education" and is headed by its own director.

 Scholars are required to complete an independent project their senior year as well as participate in various activities within the program that demonstrate an appreciation for the Arts.
 Likewise, students with identified language learning disabilities can apply for the La Salle Program which has its own director and five learning specialists who meet with students everyday to address development of skills and "increase each student's understanding of his learning strengths".

-Students who maintain a certain GPA and have been involved in service to the school for two years are invited to apply to the school's chapter of the National Honor Society.
+Students who maintain a 90.0 unweighted or a 93.0 weighted and have been involved in service to the school for two years are invited to apply to the school's chapter of the National Honor Society.
 If they are admitted to the program, they are required to help at Orientation, Back to School Night, and Open House, as well as serve as tutors in the school's Academic Resource Center, which is staffed by a teacher during every class period.

 Besides the Academic Resource Center, the school offers the George Young Library, complete with numerous on-line resources and 22,000 volumes, a Mathematics Resource Center staffed with a math teacher each period for one-on-one help, in addition to a Counseling Center where each student is assigned one of five guidance counselors and one of three college counselors.
 The campus also features the John G. Noppinger, Jr. '64 Commons, a large space in which students can work on assignments, as well as collaborate with students on group assignments, projects, etc. The Commons was constructed in June, 2015, and it opened for students in September, 2015.